leddoo/sti/main.md

     - make simd opt-in on x86 and warn if not enabled sse4.
     - simd `x8` vectors using `x4`.
         - should get use avx, if available.

+- hash map.
+    - test non-allocation for non-inserting funcs.
+        - full test for `get_or_insert`, fn to test both versions (k/not).
+    - test key mutation.
+    - rename `empty` to something less misleading.
+    - slot api for ptr eq keys.

 - stuff:
     - `no_std` support.